Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 ## Interactive sessions cost time (and nerves)

-For ESEC/FSE 2020, there was a one week period in which authors and reviewers should converse and tackle problems on GitHub.
-This makes evaluating artifacts much more cumbersome than reviewing a paper, which is mostly a one-off task you can freely schedule within 2 weeks.
+For ESEC/FSE 2020, there was a one week period in which authors and reviewers conversed and tackled problems on GitHub.
+This makes evaluating artifacts much more cumbersome than reviewing a paper, which is mostly a one-off task you can freely schedule within at least a 2-week time frame.
 There is also no clear guidance on how fast one should come back to authors in case of a problem.
 I, for one, have the opinion that I should not be required to hot-patch code in the artifact with an editor.
 I still did because I wanted to help the authors.
 There is really no ethical norm on what constitutes good artifact reviewing and how to ensure all artifacts are treated equal.
 All my artifacts required multiple interactions with the authors to either get them to run or reproduce the results in the paper.

 ***Suggestion:*** Limit the number of interactions per artifact (i.e., authors are allowed 2 clarifications) or limit number of artifacts to